 How does it actually work?

 The coaching I offer has a shape and a rhythm to it.
-First we have a no-strings half-hour consult in which we establish what you want and need and whether my approach is right for you.
-Then, if we you decide you’d like to work with me (and if I am confident that I can help you achieve your aims), you’ll commit to one 4-week block of coaching.
-I ask for a 4-week commitment, because 4 weeks is long enough to make changes that are both meaningful and sustainable; anything less than that doesn’t tend to be.
-You can choose from a range of frequencies for our Zoom sessions (or in-person sessions if we happen to be in the same city and you’d prefer that format) of either 40 or 75 minutes, plus a rhythm of email contact, and phone calls to suit your needs, preferences, and budget.
+First we have a no-strings half-hour discovery call in which we establish what you want and need and whether my approach is right for you.
+On the basis of our conversation (and if I’m confident that I can help you achieve your aims), I’ll put together a proposal outlining how I understand your current goals and making suggestions for how we might best work together format-wise, so that you can decide whether you’d like to work with me.
+Typically, I’ll suggest at least one 4-week block of coaching; if you know you want more sustained support than that.
+I can design an 8- or 12-week program that may have a range of intensities to it.
+Occasionally I offer one-off sessions with well-defined aims, but typically I ask for a 4-week commitment, because 4 weeks is long enough to make changes that are both meaningful and sustainable; anything less than that doesn’t tend to be.
+I’ll ask about your preferences for the frequency for our Zoom sessions (or in-person sessions if we happen to be in the same city and you’d prefer that format) of 45, 60, or 75 minutes, and about what you imagining being helpful between sessions, including email or shared-doc check-ins, audio calls, weekly reviews, and other forms of contact to suit your needs, preferences, and budget.
+Although clients may progress to a lower-intensity format in which we’re meeting for sessions without any other contact in between, for the initial 4 weeks I’ve learned that having other supports between sessions—especially the ever-powerful weekly review!—makes for the most reliable and exciting kinds of change.

-Then we spend our first session digging into the details of your life and work right now, in order to work out two crucial things:
+Then we’ll probably spend our first session digging into the details of your life and work right now, in order to work out two crucial things:

 1. which specific changes that you could make would do the most good (in terms of kicking off sustainable progress towards your end goals);